psegre/fphd/fpga/practicum/2_gates/README.md

 This practicum should exercise the following concepts:

-* review Verilog bitwise operators and gate-primitives
+* review VHDL bitwise operators and gate-primitives
 * implement and debug fundamental logic operators on real FPGA hardware
 * use improved _Project Mode_ Tcl scripts and `Makefile` to run the flows in batch mode
 * restore a design checkpoint in Vivado